HomeCommunities › Detroit

 How basement risk varies inside Detroit

 We score 277 individual neighborhoods inside Detroit.
 Of those, 247 fall in the high or severe band, 15 are elevated, and 15 are moderate or lower.
-Risk is rarely uniform across a city, so the most useful number is the one for your own block, which a free assessment pins down.
+Risk is rarely uniform across a city, so the most useful number is the one for your own block.

 160Severe